‘The Bachelor’ Fans React After Chris Soules Is Arrested For Fatal Car Crash

-The Bachelor fans are freaking out in the aftermath of popular franchise star Chris Soules’ arrest in Iowa after he was involved in a hit and run accident that left a man dead.
-The Bachelor Season 19 star, dubbed affectionately as Prince Farming by Bachelor Nation, was arrested Monday night after he allegedly crashed into a John Deere tractor and left the scene of the accident.
+The Bachelor fans are freaking out in the aftermath of the arrest of popular franchise star Chris Soules after he was involved in a hit and run accident in Iowa that left a man dead.
+The Bachelor Season 19 star, dubbed affectionately as Prince Farming by Bachelor Nation, was arrested Monday night after he allegedly crashed into a John Deere tractor that was operating in front of him and left the scene of the accident.
 The tractor driver died after being taken by an ambulance to a local hospital, according to TMZ.

 Soules, 35, was reportedly driving a Chevy pickup when he rear-ended the tractor, sending both vehicles into a ditch and killing the older male driver.
 The identity of the victim has not been revealed, but The Bachelor star was taken into custody and is currently making a court appearance in the Buchanan County sheriff’s office after being charged with leaving the scene of a fatal accident.